badman-returns/Blog-Description-Updater/README.md

 * Next open terminal in this directory and run `npm install`.
 This will download all the required packages from npm.
 * Create a `.env` file in the project directory.
 Inside that create three variables named `DB_CONNECT , PORT , TOKEN`.
 Assign Database URI to `DB_CONNECT` , Port Number to `PORT` else it will run at port 3000 and `TOKEN_SECRET` to any secret.
 * Once you are done with the above steps run `npm start` to start the app.

-**TADAAA!!!
-Here we go our app will start at this point if everything is done as mention.**
-Once the application starts open POSTMAN to test the API.
-Have Fun ;)
+* Next open POSTMAN to test the API.